Master Psychiatric Care with Professional Diploma in Disorders and Treatment

 - Examine the importance of accuracy, reliability, and ethics in psychiatric diagnosis

-- Recognise the clinical features of generalised anxiety, panic disorder, and phobias
+- Recognise the clinical features of generalized anxiety, panic disorder, and phobias

 - Understand the causes and contributing factors of anxiety and stress-related conditions